OSS-Hackathon/IranOpenSourceHackathon/CODE_OF_CONDUCT.md

 ## Encouraged Behavior

-Generally speaking, any action or interaction that intents towards aforementioned goals and values and does effectively strives towards them is appreciated and encouraged.
+Generally speaking, any action or interaction that strives towards aforementioned goals and values is appreciated and encouraged.

 ### Examples